 22 Carat Gold or 24 Carat Gold Coins?

-A carat* is a way of measuring the proportion of gold purity in an alloy.
-The ratio of the pureness of the gold is worked out using 24 parts for the whole.
-One carat is 1/24th of the whole, 22 carats is 22/24 parts of the whole.
+Carat is a unit of measurement used to determine the proportion of gold purity in an alloy.
+The ratio of pure gold is calculated by using 24 parts as a whole, with one carat being equal to 1/24th of the whole and 22 carats being equal to 22/24 parts of the whole.

-Fineness is simply another way of measuring the purity which is calculated per thousandth of the whole.
-Whether the fineness is expressed as 999, 99.9, 0.999 they are all the same, 999 thousandth gold with a 1 part base metal.
+Fineness is another term used to describe the purity of gold and is calculated as a fraction of a thousandth of the whole.
+Regardless of whether the fineness is expressed as 999, 99.9, or 0.999, they all denote the same quantity of 999 thousandths of pure gold and one part of a base metal.

 You will often see coins being described in both carat and fineness: